EmmaDawsonDev/tdd-meetup/README.md

 - As a website user I want to be able to see time, date and location of upcoming meetups so that I know when and how to attend
     - Meetup card displays time, date and location ✅
-    - Meetup detail page displays time, date and location as well as description, organiser and other info
+    - Meetup detail page displays time, date and location as well as description and organiser ✅

 - As a website user I want to be able to login so that I can register for events
     - Login button visible in header when user is logged out